Alan Cranston: Reprimand

 On November 20, 1991, Cranston was reprimanded by the U.S. Senate Select Committee on Ethics for "improper conduct" after Lincoln Savings head Charles Keating's companies contributed $850,000 to voter registration groups closely affiliated with Cranston.
 Keating had wanted federal regulators to stop "hounding" his savings and loan association.
 Although the committee found that "no evidence was presented to the Committee that Senator Cranston ever agreed to help Mr. Keating in return for a contribution", the committee deemed Cranston's misconduct the worst among the Keating Five.

 Cranston announced his retirement from the Senate in 1991, citing his diagnosis of prostate cancer as the reason.
 However, it was widely speculated that his decision not to seek re-election was strongly influenced by the fallout from the savings and loan scandal.
 His involvement with Charles Keating and the subsequent Senate Ethics Committee reprimand had severely damaged his public image.
-Polls suggested that if he ran again in 1992, he would likely lose.
+Polls suggested that had he ran for reelection in 1992, he would likely lost.
 His successor in the Senate, Barbara Boxer, later expressed doubt that he would have stepped down if not for the Keating scandal.